yoonhohong/proact/README.md

 https://nctu.partners.org/proact

 Accessed Sept.
 2017
-DB contains data of 10,723 patients (including all datasets for training, training2, leaderboard, validation)
+DB contains data of 10,723 patients (including all datasets for training, training2, leaderboard, validation), and survival data of 9080 patients (including all datasets for training, training2, leaderboard, validation)

 # Workflow

 **preprocess.R**
 data preprocessing and merging for either ALSFRS orig or rev

-1. filtering
+1. Filtering

 - excluded duplicate records, inconsistent values, and errorneous records (feature_delta < 0)
-- excluded either none or incomplete ALSHX data (diag_delta, onset_delta, onset_site)
+- excluded either none or incomplete ALShx data (diag_delta, onset_delta, onset_site)
-- excluded erroneous values (diag_delta > 0, onset_delta > 0,
-diag_delta < onset_delta)
+- excluded erroneous values (diag_delta > 0, onset_delta > 0, diag_delta < onset_delta)
-- excluded either none or incomplete ALSFRS orig scores data(or ALSFRS rev scores)
+- excluded either none or incomplete ALSFRS orig scores data (or ALSFRS rev scores)
 - excluded errorneous records (both Q5a and Q5b filled-in)

-2. create aggregated and meta-features
+2. Creating aggregated and meta-features

-- estimate slope for ALSFRS total scores, bulbar scores, motor scores, respiration scores, fvc and svc over the first 3 mo (interval should be > 1.5 mo, number of measures >= 2), using linear model
+- estimated slope for ALSFRS_Total (or ALSFRS_R_Total) scores, bulbar scores, motor scores, respiration scores, fvc and svc over the first 3 mo, using linear model (time interval between the first and last measurements should be > 1.5 mo, & the number of measurements should >= 2)
-- calculate mean value for ALSFRS total (and item) scores, fvc, svc, bmi, vital sign, and lab
+- calculated mean value for ALSFRS_Total (or ALSFRS_R_Total) and item  scores, fvc, svc, bmi, vital sign, and lab
-- calculate onset2dx
+- calculated onset2dx (onset to diagnosis)

-3. transform features
+3. Transforming features

-- convert the sign of onset_delta and diag_delta from minus to plus
+- converted the sign of onset_delta and diag_delta from minus to plus
-- convert the unit of feature_delta, onset_delta and diag_delta  from days to months
+- converted the unit of feature_delta, onset_delta and diag_delta from days to months
-- combine the categories of onset_site (Limb, Limb and Bulbar, and Others) into Nonbulbar
+- combined the categories of onset_site (Limb, Limb and Bulbar, and Others) into Nonbulbar
-- create new feature "Gastrostomy" (True/False) and replace Q5a and Q5b items with Q5
+- created a new feature "Gastrostomy" (True/False) and unified Q5a and Q5b items into Q5
-- replace Q10_Respiratory item score with respiratory dimension score (d/t many NAs in Q10_Respiratory item)
+- replaced Q10_Respiratory item score with respiratory dimension score in case of ALSFRS orig scores (d/t errorneous NAs in Q10_Respiratory item)

-4. create merged files for static and meta-features data
+**Preprocessed data files**

+Merged data (predicting variables)
 - *PROACT_preprocessed_orig.csv*
 - *PROACT_preprocessed_rev.csv*

-5. create files for longitudinal data
+Longitudinal data
 - *ALSFRS_orig.csv*
 - *ALSFRS_rev.csv*
 - *fvc.csv*